dzerbino/oases/README.txt

 ----------------------------------------------------------------------------------
 A/ REQUIREMENTS

-        Oases should function on any standard 64bit Linx environment with gcc.
+        Oases should function on any standard 64bit Linux environment with gcc.
 A good amount of physical memory (12GB to start with, more is no luxury) is recommended.
 	Before trying to compile Oases, you must install the Velvet package: